lavantien/llm_tournament/readme.md

   - flash attention,
   - rolling window overflow policy,
   - 0.1 temp for programming and translating, 0.5 for general and agi probing, 0.9 for creative tasks.
+  - 0.15 temp and 20 top_k for text translating and transliterating.
   - default everything else.

 ```json